 This was once the most common bariatric operation in the United States and Canada.
 However, the lack of long-term weight loss and its safety concerns has mostly declined its use.
 Most patients with lap-band have failed to lose weight and have had too many complications.
 Lap-band could still be a good option for patients who can get after-care support and follow the diet after the procedure.

-Undergoing lap band surgery in Mexico can save patients thousands of dollars, all while being performed by a certified bariatric surgeon who potentially has equal or more experience than their United States surgeons.
-All of our qualified weight loss surgeons perform LAP-BAND surgery in a full-service hospital.
+Undergoing Lap Band in Mexico can save patients thousands of dollars, all while being performed by a certified bariatric surgeon who potentially has equal or more experience than their United States surgeons.
+All of Mexico Bariatric Center® qualified weight loss surgeons perform brand-name LAP-BAND surgery in a full-service hospital.

 Gastric banding surgery is colloquially known by brand names of the implants: Lap-Band System or REALIZE system.
 Both implants are very similar and use the same surgical method to induce weight loss – restrictive technique.

 Gastric banding works by using an implant to restrict the upper portion of the stomach and create a pouch.
 The band also induces a smaller stomach capacity.
 The lower size makes patients feel fuller faster, making them reduce their caloric intake.

 The LAP-BAND surgery in Mexico is performed laparoscopically (minimally invasive).
 This allows our surgeons to use multiple small incisions, instead of one large incision.
 The gastric band has advantages over traditional surgery, including faster healing and less risk to the patient.

 Undergoing gastric banding surgery in Mexico can save patients up to $10,000.
 Band expenses in the United States and Canada will typically range from $15,000 and up.